joseglego/myMoney/architecture/ARCHITECTURE.md

 ### Settings

-Mainly used to set up categories and manage user profile.
+Mainly used to set up categories, sub-categories and defaults for pre-populated elements.

+### Account

+Settingns regarding the user profile and log-out option.

 ### Balance sheet